The 2015 Harvest -exceeded all expectations

 So what was the weather like this year?

-By January, summer had finally arrived….. and unlike the previous couple of years, summer was much milder.
-Temperatures averaged highs of 24 degrees C and lows of 12 degrees C. This milder weather meant there were fewer incidences of wind and sun burn.
+Spring was quite mild with little rain, this helped to create great conditions for vine flowering (inflorescence).
+The less extreme weather also meant that there was much more consistency with fruit set and bunch development.
+By January, summer had finally arrived and unlike the previous couple of years, was much milder.
+Temperatures averaged with highs of 24C and lows of 12C.
+This milder weather meant there were fewer incidences of wind and sun burn.

-Optimal weather during our grape growing season is long, warm summer days that allow the grapes the chance to ripen fully and develop the perfect balance between the levels of acid and sugar.
-In February we saw a burst of warmer weather which meant the grapes started to progress quickly into veraison (berries started to soften and change colour as they began to ripen).
+Optimal weather for grape growing season would be long, warm summer days that allow the grapes the chance to ripen fully and develop the perfect balance between levels of acid and sugar.
+In February we saw a burst of warmer weather which meant the grapes started to progress quickly into veraison (berries started to soften and change colour).
 We were all set for early picking, however March once again saw milder temperatures, with cool nights.
-In Lancefield, due to our higher altitude, we often see night time temperatures dropping below the 10 degrees C, meaning the maturing process can grind to a halt, slowing down the ripening of the fruit.
-This resulted in a longer verasion but a more complex development of acid.
+In Lancefield, due to our higher altitude, we often see night time temperatures dropping below 10C, meaning the maturing process can grind to a halt, slowing down the ripening of the fruit.

 Other factors influencing our harvest this year….

-Just like every year….towards the end of the season the birds once again flocked!
+Just like every year towards the end of the season the birds once again flocked!
 Being next to a state forest means rosellas, lorikeets and cockies are difficult to keep away from our grapes, so just like every year netting was vital!
-For any bird watchers, end of veraison is the perfect time to come on down…
+For any bird watchers, end of veraison is the perfect time to come on down.

 Improvements made to the vineyard…